bvaisakh/Covid_Vaccination_Notification_App/design.md

 # Covid Vaccination Availability Notification App

 ## Requirement
-### Phase - 1
 Develop a web application which can take in users vaccination location preferences and notify the user whenever vaccination slots becomes available in those location.
 Notification can be simple desktop notification.
-### Phase - 2
-Develop a mobile application which carries out the same as web application.

 ## Design
 ### Source of information: Cowin public api